wasn-eu/CubeCell_Getting_Started/README.md

 [Known AT Commands](#known-at-commands)

+**You need to use Configurator version 3.4 ore above, all older version will nor work anymore.**

 ## Connecting the Indoor/ModularNode or CubeCell to your Computer

 - connect the USB board to the capsule